binarymist/BinaryMistBlog/content/publication/docker-security.md

 +++

-Check out Kim's [blog post](/blog/2018/03/31/docker-security/) which goes into some of the detail within this book.
+Check out Kim's [blog post](/blog/2018/03/31/docker-security/) which goes into some of the detail within this book, along with what [others are saying](/blog/2018/03/31/docker-security/#comments) about Docker Security.

 [![Docker Security Quick Reference](/img/publication/title_page_docker-security_720.png)](https://leanpub.com/dockersecurity-quickreference)